Bearded Dragons - Housing

 Large rocks, easy enough to climb on or around, in the cage also allow for basking and provide a more interesting, natural environment.
 Bearded dragons may enjoy low, horizontal, natural branches to climb on as well.
 Make sure all branches are secure and won't fall onto the lizard and injure it.
 All reptiles appreciate a hiding place.
 Artificial plants or live non-toxic plants can be arranged to provide a hiding place, as well as clay pots, cardboard boxes, large pieces of commercially purchased bark or half-domed hollow logs, commercial pet caves, inverted plastic Tupperware containers, and other containers that provide a secure area.

-Fresh water in a crock that won't easily tip over should be available at all times.
+Fresh water in a crock that will not easily tip over should be available at all times.
 Food should be provided in a similar shallow, clean dish that is not easily upset.

 Reptiles are cold-blooded (their body temperatures depend on environmental temperatures) and need a range of temperatures within the cage to regulate their internal body temperature.
 Environmental temperature determines the bearded dragon’s activity level, metabolism, and digestion rate.
 All of their body systems slow down in cooler temperatures, and they may become immunosuppressed and predisposed to infection if they are too cold.